 In order to earn a pen licence in Key Stage Two at Castle Academy, the following skills must be demonstrated consistently in all areas of the curriculum.

 - Joining letters correctly

 - Starting each letter/digit in the correct place

 - Ensuring that ascending and descending strokes are the right length.

 Please click here to see a copy of standard letter formation at Castle Academy.

 Mathematics at Castle Academy

 Our daily mathematics lessons incorporate a broad range of activities designed to develop children’s ability to problem solve and apply their knowledge.
-This involves the children developing confident mental recall of number facts.
-Please click below to view each Key Stage’s arithmetic progression map.
+Starting in FS2 provision based learning is key and this continues into Y1 for the first term to ensure a secure transition for the children.